mlengse/electron-with-express/README.md

 # electron-with-express

 This is an Electron starter project that serves it's content from Next.js with a custom Express server.
+In addition to that a Socket.IO server is set up to allow for communication between the front end and backend.

 ## Status